-This item serves for setting the control mode for the
+This item serves for setting the control mode for the integrated light source of the sensor.

 DC: In this mode the sensor operates extremely fast.
 Unfortunately the sensor is somewhat sensitive to extraneous light in DC mode, but if the extraneous light source does not directly shine into the sensor's receiver, the signal only is influenced to a very small extent.